ninjaboy/book-exploring-async-basics/src/1_concurrent_vs_parallel.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Oz8BR5Lflzg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Ok, so it's not the newest video on the subject, but it explains a lot in 3 minutes.
+OK, so it's not the newest video on the subject, but it explains a lot in 3 minutes.
 Most importantly the gains we try to achieve when applying LEAN techniques, and most importantly: **eliminate waiting and non-value-adding tasks.**

 > In programming we could say that we want to avoid `blocking` and `polling` (in a busy loop).